Here is a look at how the 2020 pandemic will affect our homes, healthcare system, personal mobility and travel in 2021 and beyond due to COVID-19.

 Finally, business travel will be reassessed as the pandemic has shown that global work can be done by video conferencing, allowing financial cost and greenhouse gas emissions reductions.
 Only trade meetings, exhibitions and international sporting events are likely to resume to normal levels in the foreseeable future.

-, the world will not be able to relax social-distancing measures fully until effective vaccines have been found, which can protect people against the reappearance of COVID-19 and related SARS viruses.
+In conclusion, the world will not be able to relax social-distancing measures fully until effective vaccines have been found, which can protect people against the reappearance of COVID-19 and related SARS viruses.

 The new societies that will emerge from the pandemic of 2020 will be wiser and far better prepared to deal with any new risk to public health.
 It is also to be hoped that the new opportunities to live and work in more environmentally-sustainable ways that have been revealed during the crisis will become widely adopted.